X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 The KERNAL [fully supports](#kernal-api-functions) the C64 KERNAL API.

+These routines have been stable ever since the C64 came out and are extensively documented in various resources dedicated to the C64.
+Currently, they are not documented *here* so if you need to look them up, here is a very thorough [reference of these standard kernal routines](https://www.pagetable.com/c64ref/kernal/) (hosted on M. Steil's website).
+It integrates a dozen or so different sources for documentation about these routines.

 ## Commodore 128 API Compatibility

 In addition, the X16 [supports a subset](#kernal-api-functions) of the C128 API.